-The city of Bellingham received grant funding from the Transportation Improvement Board and Whatcom County Economic Development Investment (EDI) program, and is partnering with the Port of Bellingham, Whatcom County, WSDOT and private businesses to complete the $3.2 million project.
-The improvements will be constructed in 2013.
+The city of Bellingham received grant funding from the Transportation Improvement Board and Whatcom County Economic Development Investment (EDI) program, and partnered with the Port of Bellingham, Whatcom County, WSDOT and private businesses to complete the $3.2 million project.
+The improvements were substantially completed in November 2013.

 Bellingham: Interstate 5 Master Plan - Fairhaven to Slater